Those wanting to capitalise on the benefits of digital signage will have to consider whether they require a high brightness screen.

 In order to do this, you may also have to include a screen stand or ceiling mount when installing your high brightness screen.
 Were you to have a larger gap between the screen and the window, it would have a similar result as using a lower candela screen, making the content displayed far less visible.

-After doing some research, however, you may be surprised at the cost of these high brightness screens.
+After doing some research, however, you may be surprised at the cost of these high brightness displays.
 Because this is still a relatively new technology, prices are still rather high, especially when compared to a regular TV of the same size.
 As we’ve already established though, a regular TV simply won’t provide you with the performance you need.
 We do, however, have a cheaper alternative that can be used in certain circumstances.

 Semi-high brightness screens